Paneer puff step-by-step recipe with photos.

 Paneer: Paneer is fresh Indian cottage cheese.
 You can either make fresh paneer at home or can use store-bought ones.

 Onion and capsicum: They form the base of the filling.
-You can use other vegetables of your choice - example, grated carrot.
+You can use other vegetables of your choice - for example, grated carrot.

 Spices: I use cumin powder, coriander powder, chilli powder, garam masala, and amchur.